a-ludi/dentist/README.md

   sensitivity.
 Especially, large gaps cannot be closed if the value is too high.
 Usually the value should be at least `500` and up to `10_000`.

-- `--reference-error`, `--reads-error`: Determines the `-e` parameter for daligner/damapper.
-Use `dentist generate-dazzler-options` to see the effect of these parameters or consult [`commandline.d`][src-commandline] in the source code.

 - `--min-reads-per-pile-up`: Choosing higher values for the minimum number of reads drastically reduces sensitivity but has little effect on the quality.
   Small values may be chosen to get the maximum sensitivity in _de novo_